Hat Knitting Tips And Hat Size Chart

 *Knit 7, k2tog, repeat from * to end of row.

-When you've decreased to about 40 stitches, give or take, stop knitting the plain row in between the decrease rows.
+When you've decreased to about 40 stitches stop knitting the plain row in between the decrease rows.

 Now you can decrease on every row until you finish with K2tog right around.